cibernox/guides/source/localizable/configuring-ember/build-targets.md

 If you inspect the compiled code, you will see that some features are not compiled to ES5 code anymore, such as arrow functions.

 This feature is backed by [Browserlist](https://github.com/ai/browserslist) and [Can I Use](http://caniuse.com/).
-These websites track usage stats of browsers, so you can use complex queries based on the userbase of every browser.
+These websites track usage stats of browsers, so you can use complex queries based on the user base of every browser.

 If you want to target all browsers with more than a 4% market share in Canada, you'd have the following options: